4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05-Data_Frame/README.md

 ## 📝 Instructions

-Please create and print a dataframe with the following data, the column labels will be: `Brand, Make, Color`
+Please create and print a dataframe with the following data, the column labels will be: `Brand, Model, Color`

 ```python
 data = [["Toyota", "Corolla", "Blue"], ["Ford", "K", "Yellow"], ["Porche", "Cayenne", "White"]]